tsouche/learn-kubernetes/tutorial-1-concepts.md

 ## Conclusion

-That's is for concepts: you know enough on the paper and it's high time to get into practise: so let's jump to [Part 2](.//tutorial-2-create-cluster.md "Tutorial Part 2: Create teh Kubernetes Cluster").
+That's is for concepts: you know enough on the paper and it's high time to get into practise: so let's jump to **[Part 2](.//tutorial-2-create-cluster.md "Tutorial Part 2: Create the Kubernetes Cluster")**.